 I began sensing God’s call to the ministry during my college years.
-On my commissioning physical to go active duty as an officer in the United States Marine Corps in August of 1975, God changed the course of my life.
-A bee sting allergy nullified my six-year obligation to fly and active duty.
+On my commissioning physical to go active duty as an officer in the United States Marine Corps in August of 1975, God changed my life.
+A bee sting allergy nullified my six-year obligation to fly and be on active duty.

 So, in November of 1975, on the campus of Middle Tennessee State University, I began a student ministry called the “Followers Fellowship,” where I would discover my life purpose.
 In 1977, I started my first pastorate at a Free Methodist Church, a church plant outside Tulsa, Oklahoma.
 During that time, I pursued a Master of Divinity degree at Oral Roberts School of Theology, at the time, a fully accredited United Methodist Seminary.

-In 2014, a year after a vision I gave to the church for a planned leadership transition period, I stepped aside as the senior pastor to become the pastor over its members’ pastoral care.
-I retired in June of 2019 officially after forty-two years of ministry and honored Pastor Emeritus of New Hope.
+In 2014, a year after I gave the church a vision for a planned leadership transition period, I stepped aside as the senior pastor to become the pastor of its members’ pastoral care.
+I officially retired in June of 2019 after forty-two years of ministry and was honored as Pastor Emeritus of New Hope.

 Cathy, the unsung hero, confidant, and strength of my life, married in 1976.
-We have two children, Joel, and his wife, Joanna, Laura and her husband, Justin.
+We have two children, Joel and his wife, Joanna, and Laura and her husband, Justin.
 We are also proud of six beautiful granddaughters.